biotorrents/gazelle/README.md

 * When a torrent is trumped, the new torrent is made freeleech to users who snatched the old torrent for a few days.
 * Sends headers to tell cloudflare to use HTTP/2 Server Push for most resources.
 * An attempt has been made to support magnet links.
 This has shown partial success.
-* This codebase is expected to run over https only.
+* This codebase expects to run over https only.

-## Bug Fixes

-* Count of torrent results is accurate from first page for much larger databases, but could still be improved to scale automatically.